Child Custody Case?

 The Custody Battle

 The petition was full of exaggerations and outright lies.
 Danielle knew she needed to fight back — and quickly.
-That’s when she found Courtroom5.
+That’s when she found the LAW Accelerator.

-Danielle enrolled in the Pro Se Litigator Plan and used Courtroom5’s Personal Practice of Law — a 5-step AI-guided system to help her defend herself and her children.
+Danielle enrolled in the LAW Accelerator and used the Accelerator’s Personal Practice of Law — a 5-step AI-guided system to help her defend herself and her children.

-Using Courtroom5, Danielle built a fact pattern that included:
+Using the Accelerator, Danielle built a fact pattern that included:

 - A history of stable parenting and school involvement